ricohapi/theta-api1-android-sdk/README.txt

       Operation of the sample application has been verified under the following conditions.

       * Verified operating environment
           Nexus 5
       * Development/Build Environment
-          Eclipse Luna
+          Eclipse Mars
+          Android Studio 1.4
-          Android SDK (API Level 19)
+          Android SDK (API Level 21)

 ----------------------------------------

 * How to Use

     [Operating the Sample Application]
-        1. Import ricoh-theta-sample-for-android.0.2.0 as a project into Eclipse, and build it in the Android device.
+        1. Import ricoh-theta-sample-for-android.0.3.1 as a project into Eclipse or Android Studio, and build it in the Android device.
         2. Connect the RICOH THETA to the Android device using Wi-Fi.
             (Usage instructions, connecting the camera to a smartphone: https://theta360.com/en/support/manual/content/prepare/prepare_06.html)
         3. Viewer section within the sample program is created using OpenGL ES2.0.